jdantonio/a-tribe-called-programmer-presentation/README.md

 # A Tribe Called Programmer Presentation

-This is a presentation I gave at the University of Akron.
-I presented to Dr. Kathy Liszka's Computer Science Senior Seminar class on 4/28/2015.
+This is a presentation I give regularly at the University of Akron.
+I present it to the late Dr. Kathy Liszka's Computer Science Senior Seminar class.
 The Markdown file contains the outline I wrote before creating the PPT.

 **A Tribe Called Programmer**